 Greear was reelected by acclamation to a second term as president and will lead a diverse slate of officers including Marshal Ausberry, pastor of Antioch Baptist Church in Fairfax, Va., first vice president; Noe Garcia, pastor of North Phoenix Baptist Church, second vice president; John Yeats, executive director of the Missouri Baptist Convention, recording secretary; and Litton.

-“That’s why [the gospel] has to be above all.
+“That’s why has to be above all.
 A church without the gospel at the center is a church without power.”

 During his president’s address, Greear, pastor of The Summit Church in the Raleigh-Durham, N.C., area, gave three defining values he believes should shape the future of the SBC: prioritize the gospel above all, be willing to do whatever it takes to reach all people and commit to sending every member.